stillagorilla/heypage/docs/OPEN_QUESTIONS.md

 5) Email branding assets:
    - Should the logo be an absolute URL hosted on the site, or CID-embedded in outbound emails?
 6) Should emails also have a plain-text alternative (recommended)?

+## Email notification line duplication (resolved)

+Source:
+- `emails/index.html`

+The email mock repeats "You have new friend requests." twice.
+This is a mock artifact.

+Decision:
+- Implement email notifications using a normalized list of notification lines (deduped) and/or grouped counts.
+- No duplicated notification lines should appear in real emails.